Leading law firm specialising in defending allegations of murder and manslaughter

 Psychiatric/psychological issues

-In some cases, an accused person may accept responsibility for victim’s death but denies the requisite intent to kill or cause really serious harm and pleads guilty to manslaughter.
+In some cases, an accused person may accept responsibility for the victim’s death but denies the requisite intent to kill or cause really serious harm and pleads guilty to manslaughter.
 Such a case may involve an exploration of the accused’s mental state at the time of the offence which requires the instruction of a psychiatrist or psychologist to assess the accused.

 Self-defence